Skip to contents

 Datasets

 I tried to use a variety of datasets, including many used by the PaCMAP authors in their paper and blog-post.
 Many of these had Python code in the PaCMAP repo which was very useful.
+See the examples article for more details on the datasets.

 Results